 Young Wildlife Belong in the Wild

-Wildlife is enjoyable, especially when young animals appear in the spring.
-But it’s best to keep your distance.
-Picking up young wildlife can do more harm than good, according to the Vermont Fish & Wildlife Department.
-It’s also against the law.
+Watching wildlife is enjoyable, especially when young animals appear in the spring.
+But it is best to keep your distance.
+Picking up young wildlife can do more harm than good, according to the Vermont Fish and Wildlife Department, and it is also against the law.

 When people see young animals alone, they often mistakenly assume these animals are helpless or lost, in trouble or needing to be rescued.
 Bringing young wildlife into a human environment often results in permanent separation from their mothers and a sad ending for the animal.

 Handling wildlife could also pose a threat to the people involved.
 Wild animals can transmit disease and angry wildlife mothers can pose significant dangers.

 Department scientists encourage wildlife watchers to respect the behavior of animals in the spring and early summer, and to resist the urge to assist wildlife in ways that may be harmful.
 Here are some helpful tips: